brevdev/brev_docs/docs/README.md

 **Step 1 of 7**

-With Brev, yoru code is deployed by default.
+With Brev, your code is deployed by default.
 Simply create an endpoint, and it's ready to be consumed for your use case at any\* scale.

 > \*Checkout our current [scale limitations](https://docs.brev.dev/#/full?id=limitations) and how you can extend them.